davidtchiu/davidtchiu.github.io/teaching/cs261/lab6.AL/index.md

 - Open up the `MyList` interface first.
 Surprise!
 There's a bunch of new abstract methods you need to implement (you're welcome!)
 They are: `lastIndexOf`, `removeRange`, `subList`, and `retainAll`.
 Yes, these abstract methods are also found in Java's standard `List` interface, so there's a point to implementing these!
 (In fact, there's even quite a bit more methods to write if we were to really implement the `List` standard interface.)

-- Before you dive into coding, make sure you read the Javadocs of the old methods, and the new ones.

-- Write `int lastIndexOf(double item)` - searches for the specified item in the list and returns the last position in which it was found.
+- Implement `int lastIndexOf(double item)` - searches for the specified item in the list and returns the last position in which it was found.
 If not found, return -1.
 When you're ready to test it, try out the following code example:

   ```java
   MyList list = new MyArrayList();